romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 <summary>Explanation</summary>
 <div>

 Amazon Cognito adds user sign-up, sign-in, and access control to web and mobile applications quickly and easily.
-Users can also create an [[AWS Lambda](../lambda)](../lambda) function to make an API call to a custom analytics solution and then trigger that function with an Amazon Cognito post authentication trigger.
+Users can also create an [AWS Lambda](../lambda) function to make an API call to a custom analytics solution and then trigger that function with an Amazon Cognito post authentication trigger.

 <mark style="color:white">1, 5</mark>
 </div>